 Mr. Horse has invited all the barnyard animals into his sleigh, and Cat, Dog, Pig, and Duck couldn’t be more excited.
-Soon, they’re holding on tight and dashing through the snow with bells jingle-jingling all the way.
+Soon, they’re want to buy prednisone holding on tight and dashing through the snow with bells jingle-jingling all the way.
 Over the fields they fly—but when they reach the hill, everyone wants to slide down…even the horse, of course.
 Is there room for them all?

 Monsters Go Night-Night by Aaron Zenz

 Bedtime means brushing your teeth, putting on pajamas, snuggling, and kissing your family goodnight.
 For monsters, bedtime looks a little different.
 They brush their teeth, but not with a toothbrush.
 They get dressed for bed, but not in slippers and nightcaps.
 They snuggle, but not with a blankie or a teddy bear.

 We’re Going on a Treasure Hunt written by Kelly DiPucchio and illustrated by Jay Fleck

 In this twist on “We’re going on a bear hunt,” swashbuckling pirates on a quest for buried treasure brave wicked whales, giant squids, booming thunder, and spine-tingling ghosts, but quake at the sight of a small mouse.

 The Wide-Mouthed Frog written by Keith Faulkner and illustrated by Jonathan Lambert